imohammad12/Mixing-Augmentation/Adversarially-training-mixed/README.md

 To start/resume training run Train the Model section.
 Use train_normal function to train the model normally.
 Remember to (set advs_train to false)

-For training using the mixing method you should use train_mixup method.
+For training using the mixing method you should use train_mixup function.
 Set advs_train to false to train a vanilla linear mixup model without adversarial noise in data.

 The rest of the code is for Robustness Evaluation so you can simply discard it.